ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/_review.md

 review:
     - questions:
         question: >
-            Eigen uses SIMD code all the time for best performance
+            Does Eigen use SIMD code all the time for best performance?
         answers:
             - Yes, always
             - No, it can be disabled with -DEIGEN_DONT_VECTORIZE